Apang20/music-player/README.md

 ## User Stories
 A user can do the following:
 - Browse all music
-- Fastforward and rewind songs
+- Fast-forward and rewind songs
 - Manipulate progress bar
 - Shuffle Songs (added customized featured)
 - Enjoy the record spinning feature of the album cover (added customized feature)